kroma-network/kroma-specs/specs/glossary.md

 The finalization period — sometimes also called *withdrawal delay* — is the minimum amount of time (in seconds) that must elapse before a [withdrawal][withdrawals] can be finalized.

-The finalization period is necessary to afford sufficient time for [validators][validator] to make a [ZK fault proof][zk-fault-proof].
+The finalization period is necessary to afford sufficient time for [validators][validator] to avoid L1 censorship attacks.

 > **TODO** specify current value for finalization period